athulpeter2206/JAVA-PROGRAMMING/README.md

-9.Java Program to find the sum of 1+2/2!+3/3!+4/4!++n/n! using a single for loop.(FactorialSeries.java) 10.Java Program to find sum of n even numbers (functions with no argument and return type.)(sumOfNum.java) 11.Java Program to Capture two Complex Numbers and Find their Sum(ComplexNumSum.java)
+9.Java Program to find the sum of 1+2/2!+3/3!+4/4!++n/n! using a single for loop.(FactorialSeries.java) 10.Java Program to find sum of n even numbers (functions with no argument and return type.)(sumOfNum.java) 11.Java Program to Capture two Complex Numbers and Find their Sum(ComplexNumSum.java) 12.Java Program to Find the Maximum of three numbers using Nested Methods(MaxNumberUsingFunction.java)